GuillaumeFalourd/useful-actions/README.md

 To get the `ssh` connection string, just open the workflow `Checks` tab and scroll to the bottom.

+> [!NOTE]
-_Note: If you want to continue a workflow and you are inside a upterm session, just create a empty file with the name `continue` either in the root directory or in the workspace directory by running `touch continue` or `sudo touch /continue`.
+> If you want to continue a workflow and you are inside a upterm session, just create a empty file with the name `continue` either in the root directory or in the workspace directory by running `touch continue` or `sudo touch /continue`.
 Closing the terminal will also continue the workflow.
 However you won't be able to reconnect in that case.
-It's possible to detach from the terminal and not continue by first pressing C-b and then d (tmux detach command keys)._
+It's possible to detach from the terminal and not continue by first pressing C-b and then d (tmux detach command keys).

 ***